35. Don't Fear the Metre

-It seems that in ancient metrology, with a few exceptions, no one much likes the metre.
+It seems that in ancient metrology research today, with a few exceptions, no one much likes the metre.
 It's commonly assumed that, because the metre is a relatively recent French invention, using it to study ancient measure is anachronistic and misguided.
 It's also ... well, French - not an attribute those who favour the imperial system necessarily embrace.
 Worse still, some ancient metrologists in the English speaking world tend to believe the world's adoption of the metre has put in jeopardy the real star of the show, the English foot, and it's derivatives, which are being increasingly side-lined.
 Partly because the English foot has been accepted as pre-historic by many researchers into the ancient world, it is all the more valued as a precious and fragile artefact from the ancient world.
 But what if the French Revolutionaries didn't invent anything, but had consciously re-cycled an ancient and very important unit of measure?

-To see this metre at work in ancient measure, it's helpful to focus on the 39.375" value, though there are variations on this, which are equally important, such as the Saxon Wand of 39.6". (see Jim Wakefield's work), and the 39.366" metre (see Berriman's Ancient Metrology)
+To see this metre at work in ancient measure, it's helpful to focus on the 39.375" value, though there are variations on this, which are equally important, such as the Saxon Wand of 39.6" (see Jim Wakefield's work), and the 39.366" metre (see Berriman's Ancient Metrology)

 A 39.375" metre relates to the modern value of 10,000/254 inches as 8001/8000 precisely.
 A 39.375" metre gives exactly 40,000,000 metres for the earth's circumference, if you accept a 1,575,000,000 inch value.

-The cubit is often thought to be the most important unit of prehistoric engineering - though of course there are many values for this.
+The cubit is often thought to be the most important unit of prehistoric engineering - though of course there are many values of cubits.
 Two important ones are given by Berriman in Historical Metrology as 20.625" and 20.61818181818".
 Most researchers into ancient metrology accept one or the other, or both, as a valid unit in ancient Egypt.
 The 39.375" metre is central to these lengths.